simpledotorg/simple-server/doc/arch/003-reporting.md

 - Country

 #### Other characteristics of reports
-- Data for a date might change up to a few months from the date.
+- Data for a date might change up to a few months from the date depending on when a user's device syncs.
 The reports should account for this.
 - BP, User, and Patient data can be aggregated daily.
 - Control data can't be aggregated, and it should be regenerated from scratch every time.
 - Computing reports needs to be idempotent.